 The pandemic’s impact in Hawaiʻi highlights a global pattern: In times of crisis, the vulnerable often suffer the most.
-Low-income households that depend on minimum-wage jobs are typically the first to lose them.
+Low-income households that depend on minimum-wage jobs were among the first to lose them.
 Most of the service jobs lost during the shutdown in Hawaiʻi belonged to women and people of color.

-Yet even before the COVID-19 pandemic, there were problems in “paradise” — a phrase that has fallen out of favor in recent years among state residents as it obscures the native Hawaiian traditions that protected the islands’ natural resources for generations and ignores the systemic issues of inequality, poverty, and pollution that have arisen since western contact.
+Yet even before the COVID-19 pandemic, there were problems in “paradise” — a phrase that has fallen out of favor among state residents since it obscures the native traditions that have protected the islands’ natural resources for generations, and ignores the systemic issues of inequality, poverty, and pollution that have arisen since western contact.
 Among these challenges is food security: Because it imports nearly 90% of its food, Hawaiʻi has the highest food prices of any U.S. state.
 At the same time, the Native Hawaiian community continues to face disproportionately higher rates of poverty, health problems, and mortality, according to state census results.

 Hawaiʻi is also especially vulnerable to the effects of climate change.
 On the island of O‘ahu, more than 4,000 buildings are at risk of flooding due to sea level rise, according to the state’s Climate Commission.